Fiol Law Group|Posted in Car Accidents on March 21, 2021

 Call your own auto insurance provider to report the hit-and-run.
 In Florida, whether or not you are at fault for a crash, your insurance company will pay for your losses through your personal injury protection coverage.
 Under Florida’s no-fault law, you do not need to know the identity of a hit-and-run driver to obtain insurance benefits from your own carrier.
 If you have collision, comprehensive or uninsured/underinsured motorist insurance, your company will pay for property damage repairs, as well.

-Consult With a Hit-and-Run Accident Attorney
+Consult With a Hit-and-Run Accident Attorney in Tampa

 A hit-and-run accident can cause serious to catastrophic injuries that surpass the limits on your insurance policy.
 In this scenario, the at-fault driver should pay for your remaining expenses.
 If the police do not find the culprit, however, you may be forced to pay out of pocket.